-For our eighth Rundown article, we look at a category with a history of bold performances.
+For our eighth Rundown article, we look at leading women.
 After the jump, you’ll find our winner and runner-up predictions for Best Actress as well as general commentary about the race.
-Tuesday, we’ll cover two categories that have never had an impact on any other Oscar categories, but from where one of the directors of this year’s Best Picture nominees won his first Oscar.
+Next week, we’ll start off on Monday with a category the category that can render people unrecognizable or perhaps recognizable as someone else.

 (color and symbol key at bottom of page)